ssl-hep/ServiceX/helm/docs/development/architecture.md

 ```

 ### Code Generator
-Code generators are microservices which take [`qastle`](https://github.com/iris-hep/qastle) as input and generate C++ source code which transforms files of a given type (e.g. xAOD).
+Code generators are Flask web servers which take a [`qastle`](https://github.com/iris-hep/qastle) query string as input and generate a zip archive containing C++ source code which transforms files of a given type (e.g. xAOD).

-Each deployment must specify a single code generator.
-As a result, each ServiceX deployment is specific to a (query language, file type) pair.
-The code generators run in separate containers because they have python versioning requirements that may be different from other components of ServiceX.
+Currently, each deployment must specify a single code generator.
+As a result, a ServiceX deployment is specific to a (query language, file type) pair.
+The code generators run in separate containers because they have Python versioning requirements that may be different from other components of ServiceX.
+Eventually, we would like to support multiple code generators per deployment.

 Code generation is supported for the following (query language, file type) pairs:

 - [funcADL/xAOD](https://github.com/ssl-hep/ServiceX_Code_Generator_FuncADL_xAOD)
 - [funcADL/uproot](https://github.com/ssl-hep/ServiceX_Code_Generator_FuncADL_uproot)